-If being at ease with change is your destination, here is a journey planner
+If feeling at ease with change is the destination, here is a journey planner

 Depending on its significance and how much control we have over it, change can be difficult and unsettling.
-Right now the winds of change are blowing hard across societal, organisational and personal landscapes.
+Right now, as we settle into our first COVID-19 lockdown in the UK, the winds of change are blowing hard across societal, organisational and personal landscapes.
 Everyone is being asked to do things differently to some degree.

 If we imagine feeling at ease with change as a place to get to, we could see getting there as a journey each of us needs to make.